Soonad/Whitepaper/README.md

 later on, as well as detail how future programming languages can be designed to make the best use of those capacities.

-From a **productivity** perspective, we are extremelly inefficient.
+From a **productivity** perspective, we are extremely inefficient.
 When it comes to features, our programming languages lag behind theory.
 Java took decades to implement lambdas.
 JavaScript took years to figure out monads (and failed).
 Modern languages such as Go struggle with aspects as simple as